aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

     Commands:
-      configure  Configure a computer with one of the available transport types. delete     Configure the authentication information for a given computer... disable    Disable a computer.
+      configure  Configure a computer with one of the available transport types. delete     Configure the authentication information for a given computer... disable    Disable the computer for the given user. duplicate  Duplicate a computer.
-      duplicate  Duplicate a Computer.
-      enable     Enable a computer.
-      list       List available computers.
+      enable     Enable the computer for the given user. list       List available computers.
-      rename     Rename a computer
+      rename     Rename a computer.
-      setup      Add a Computer.
+      setup      Add a computer.
-      show       Show information on a given computer test       Test the connection to a computer.
+      show       Show information for a computer.
+      test       Test the connection to a computer.